Graduate certificate

-A graduate certificate is an educational credential representing completion of specialized training at the college or university level.
+A graduate certificate is a higher education qualification representing completion of specialized coursework at the college or university level.
 A graduate certificate can be awarded by universities upon completion of certain coursework indicating mastering of a specific subject area.
 Graduate certificates represent training at different levels in different countries, for example a graduate certificate is at master's degree level in Ireland, but is at a bachelor's degree level in the United Kingdom.
 In both cases, the graduate certificate represents less work than a degree at the same level.

 Variations

 Australia

-In Australia, a Graduate Certificate is a Level 8 qualification alongside the Bachelor (Honours) degree.
-Entry to a Graduate Certificate typically requires completion of a bachelor's degree (level 7) or higher.
+In Australia, a graduate certificate is a Level 8 qualification alongside the Bachelor (Honours) degree.
+Entry to a graduate certificate typically requires completion of a bachelor's degree (level 7) or higher.
 In some cases, admission may be on the basis of significant work experience.
-Graduate Certificates typically take six months of full-time study to complete.
+Graduate certificates typically take six months of full-time study to complete.

-These courses are usually delivered by universities and private providers.